DIY Concrete Swimming Pool: Construction, Cost, Problems, and More

 Wire the electrical parts of the pool, like the filtration system, lights, and anything else that needs to be hooked up to a power source.
 Also, make sure the pool is bonded properly before going forward.

-#1 Tip: Get an experienced pool plumber to oversee or at least double-check your work.
+Pro Tip: Get an experienced pool plumber to oversee or at least double-check your plumbing.
+And hire a licensed electrician to double-check your electrical work.

 Step 4: Time for Concrete

 Keep in mind the thickness of the concrete as you apply it to the walls and floor of your pool.
 It should be about 6 inches thick on all sides.
-Once all of the shotcrete or gunite is applied to the surface, you’ll have to go back in and smooth it all out with trowels and straight edge tools.
+Once all of the shotcrete or gunite is in place to form the floor and walls, you’ll have to go back in and smooth it all out with trowels and straight edge tools.

-STOP: Before you can continue the construction of your concrete swimming pool, you have to wait for the concrete to cure.
+STOP: Before you can continue your concrete pool construction, you have to wait for the concrete to cure.
 This takes approximately 28 days.
 During the 28 day curing period, you’re going to need to spray the surface of your pool with water 2-3 times per day.

 Pro tip: Don’t get lazy.
 Spraying the pool with water is crucial to the end result and the quality of the pool’s structure.